Suchitra Sen: Career

 Suchitra Sen made her debut in films with Shesh Kothaay in 1952, but it was never released.
 The following year saw her act opposite Uttam Kumar in Sharey Chuattor, a film by Nirmal Dey.
 It was a box-office hit and is remembered for launching Uttam-Suchitra as a leading pair.
 They went on to become the icons for Bengali dramas for more than 20 years, becoming almost a genre unto themselves.
 She has acted in 30 of her 60 films with Uttam Kumar.
-She received a Best Actress Award nomination for the film Devdas (1955), which was her first Hindi movie.
+Her first Hindi movie was Devdas (1955).
+Dilip Kumar won the Filmfare Award best actor award and Vyjayantimala won best supporting actress award but she hasn't even nominated for best actress award due to political reason, she is later only nominated by Filmfare award for Mamta (1966) and Aandhi (1974).
 Her Bengali melodramas and romances, especially with Uttam Kumar, made her the most famous Bengali actress ever.

 Her films ran through the 1960s and '70s.
-Her husband died in 1970 in Baltimore, Maryland, USA.
 Suchitra went on to act in films such as in the Hindi film Aandhi (1974).
 Aandhi was inspired by India's Prime Minister Indira Gandhi.
-Sen received a Filmfare Award nomination as Best Actress, while Sanjeev Kumar, who played the role of her husband, won the Filmfare as Best Actor.
+Sen this time same due to politics in film industry even though she had more powerful rules than Sanjeev Kumar and her acting was praised, she only received a Filmfare Award nomination as Best Actress where Sanjeev Kumar, who played the role of her husband, won the Filmfare as Best Actor.
+Rishi Kapoor once said in his interview his Filmfare award been bought with Rs30,000 for film Bobby, if the award not bought then it would be won by Amitabh Bachchan for film Zanjeer (1973).